 The Department of Education and Training (DET)

 We are living in an increasingly globalised world and the ability to communicate in and across a range of languages and cultures is more important than ever before.

-Learning a language in addition to English offers young people the chance to participate more effectively in a globalised economy.
-Language education builds respect and appreciation of other cultures and encourages young people to embrace differences and more readily recognise our shared humanity.
+Learning about another culture or a language in addition to English offers young people the chance to participate more effectively in a globalised economy.
+Global learning and language education builds respect and appreciation of other cultures and encourages young people to embrace differences and more readily recognise our shared humanity.

 Language education supports and encourages one of Victoria’s greatest assets: our rich cultural and linguistic heritage.

 The Next Gen selection explores a range of these themes and invites young people to reflect on the importance of language education in their lives and the world.

 ACMI's unique curriculum-based education programs ignite imaginations and spark curiosity among learners of all ages.

 With a focus on games, film, animation, VR and other emerging technologies, ACMI offers the Screen It competition, cinema programs, specialised talks, exhibition visits, videoconferences and online resources to inspire the next generation of moving image users and creators.

 Bookings are essential for all ACMI visits and programs.

 For more information, search our programs, and resources, or email ACMI Education.